 Krista West was born in Portland, Oregon and began sewing at the age of 4.
-Her love of handcrafts as a child and her conversion to Orthodox Christianity in 1993 led into an interest in Orthodox ecclesiastical vesture.
-She apprenticed with Leslie Schaill of Traditional Cassocks and Vestments from 1994 to 1997 and began Krista West Vestments in 1997 with www.kwvestments.com launching in 1998 as the first ecclesiastical tailoring website on the Internet.
-Her focus quickly centered upon the Greek style and she has sewn for clergy and churches in 48 of the 50 United States as well as multiple other countries.
+Her love of handcrafts and her conversion to Orthodox Christianity in 1993 led into an interest in Orthodox ecclesiastical vesture.
+She apprenticed with Leslie Schaill of Traditional Cassocks and Vestments from 1994 to 1997 and began Krista West Vestments in 1997.
+Her specialty is Greek style vestments and she has sewn for thousands of Orthodox clergy and communities around the world.

-In 2002, Krista began to research the origins of Orthodox Christian vestments.
 In 2004, she traveled to Greece to participate in a museum conservation course hosted by the Greek Ministry of Culture which conserved 95 pieces of the ecclesiastical garment collection of the Gonia Monastery in Kolimbari, Crete.
-Her research and field work led to her book, "The Garments of Salvation: Orthodox Christian Liturgical Vesture" which was published by SVS Press in 2013 and is the first comprehensive book on the topic in English.
-She travels regularly to Greece to meet with suppliers as well as to be creatively inspired.
+Her research and field work led to her book, "The Garments of Salvation: Orthodox Christian Liturgical Vesture."
+She continues to travel to Greece to meet with suppliers and to be creatively inspired.

-Krista now lives in Salem, Oregon with her husband, Fr.
-Alban West, and their youngest daughter where she works in the basement studio of the 1923 home they are restoring.
-She feels blessed to have been a part of the ancient traditions of the Church for two decades and looks forward to many more fruitful, beautiful years.
+Fr Alban and Krista live in Salem, Oregon with their youngest daughter.
+They work together in the basement workshop of the 1923 home they are restoring.
+They feel blessed to have been a part of the ancient traditions of the Church for two decades and looks forward to many more fruitful, beautiful years.

 Krista can be followed on YouTube (kristamwest), Instagram (kristamwest), and Facebook (@avleafolkembroidery).